2025-2026 US Market Research

 Tech & Interior

-Climate controls: Are they physical buttons or buried in a touchscreen?
-Try adjusting temp while "driving" without looking.
+Climate controls: Physical buttons or buried in touchscreen?
+Try adjusting without looking.

-USB ports & wireless pad: Count the ports.
-Where's the wireless charger?
-Does your phone fit?
-Does it overheat while navigating?
+USB ports & wireless pad: Count ports.
+Does your phone fit the wireless charger?

 🛋